pierre-reboud/SLAP/README.md

 # SLAP (SLam but it's not About Poetry)
-SLAP is a simple monocular SLAM implementation.
+SLAP is a simple monocular SLAM implementation inspired by [twitchslam](https://github.com/geohot/twitchslam).
 ## Installation
 Installation of the module is performed as follows:
 ```console